hawkeye2013/programming-for-humans-v02/content/posts/html-for-humans/2-working-with-text-editors.md

 ## Can I use Notepad?

 I mean, sure.
 If you want.
 I have seen notepad used before, but I absolutely would **not** recommend it.
 There are a bunch of awesome text editors out there with tons of tools to ensure that your code doesn't have simple errors in it.
-Notepad, or TextEdit on Mac, are not on that list.
+Notepad is not on that list.

 ## Good Text Editors